-Santa Barbara’s curving coastline offers a buffer against the northerly winds, making it a mellow place to learn the balancing-act sport of stand-up paddleboarding.
-Rent boards and paddles at Santa Barbara Harbor, or sign up for a lesson from a company like Channel Islands Outfitters, which offers two levels of no-experience-necessary lessons: one on extra-calm enclosed waters, and another on exposed waters with a chance of small swells—but no breaking waves.
+Santa Barbara’s curving coastline offers a buffer against the northerly winds, making it a mellow place to learn the balancing-act sport of stand-up paddle boarding.
+Rent boards and paddles at Santa Barbara Harbour, or sign up for a lesson from a company like Channel Islands Outfitters, which offers two levels of no-experience-necessary lessons: one on extra-calm enclosed waters, and another on exposed waters with a chance of small swells—but no breaking waves.

 Snowboarding, Bear Mountain

 This resort in the San Bernardino Mountains is a great place for kids to learn snowboarding.
 In addition to the three age ranges for lessons (3-4, 5-7, and 8-12), the terrain parks run parallel to groomers, so that family members of different skill levels can stay together all day.
 During lessons, the first level focuses on the basics, while helping kids make turns and control their speed.

 For a kid who never saw a rock that she didn’t want to scramble over, Joshua Tree National Park is like a dream, with more than 400 climbing formations and 8,000 climbing routes.
 And a few outfitters offer lessons right in the park.
 In its one-day, small group lesson, Joshua Tree Rock Climbing School covers knot tying, rope management, rappelling, and “belaying” (getting back down safely).
 From October through May, tour operator Cliffhanger Guides, based in the park, also does a family-friendly, five hour group lesson that includes a picnic lunch.

 Skateboarding, Orange County